 Step 1: Check out our program book.
-It will guide you through the Eleventh Annual Mendocino Film Festival.
+It will guide you through the 12th Annual Mendocino Film Festival.
 You can also always call us at (707) 937-0171.

 Step 2: Make travel arrangements.
 Reserve your lodging: we recommend our Hospitality Partners.
 Out of town or local, we look forward to welcoming you to the Festival!

 Step 3: Note screening dates and times.
-Two weekends, five cities, over 50 films; allow yourself plenty of time to get around and double-check screening dates and times.
-Our Mendocino Village venues are within easy walking distance of each other, but we do screen in five cities, so be sure to check the screening times and locations of the films you want to see.
+Please allow yourself plenty of time to get around and double-check screening dates and times.
+Our Mendocino Village venues are within easy walking distance of each other.
+Be sure to check the screening times and locations of the films you want to see.

 Step 4: Become a Member.
 Festival Members support independent film and arts education and receive invitations to exclusive Member events during the Festival and throughout the year.
 Plus, at the Producer level and above, your VIP pass will get you priority access to every screening.